Pulmonary Embolism PE: Overview and Treatment

 If you have identified some of the symptoms of PE in your own body, and if you fit some of the risk factors, it is a very good idea to check for a pulmonary embolism.
 The first step in treating any running injury is to rule out any other potential ailments, in order to save time, money, and potentially your life.
 In this case, the best way to know without a doubt that you are experiencing PE is to obtain a diagnosis from a doctor.

 The first step the doctor will usually take when diagnosing your injury is an interview.
 This involves asking questions about your medical history, with the goal being to determine if any past injuries or preexisting conditions may have led to PE.
-Afterwards, they may perform a brief examination of your body, touching certain parts to gauge your pain levels.
+Afterward, they may perform a brief examination of your body, touching certain parts to gauge your pain levels.
 From this point, more in-depth body scans may be necessary, especially if they suspect deep vein thrombosis.
 The most commonly used method is an electrocardiogram, which is able to measure electric wave activity in the heart.
 From there, the next course of action is to perform a scan with imaging technology, that will provide a much clearer picture of what’s happening inside your body.

 Imaging Technology for Diagnosing Pulmonary Embolisms: